-- Average monthly usage of all residential customers in Claremont in 2010 was 21 Ccf, the equivalent of 2,100 cubic feet or 15,708 gallons.
+- Average monthly usage for residential customers in Claremont is 21 Ccf, the equivalent of 2,100 cubic feet or 15,708 gallons.
 This is driven primarily by larger homes and more outdoor water use.

 - Golden State Water imports 36 percent of Claremont’s water to meet demand.